ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-7-1.md

-# The Connection Between Meaning and Purpose in Resilience

 In this chapter, we will explore the profound connection between meaning and purpose in building resilience.
 We will delve into how having a clear sense of meaning and purpose can help individuals bounce back from life's challenges with strength and grace.